hpehl/hpehl.github.com/source/_posts/2013-09-28-using-dmr-with-scala.markdown

 title: "Polyglot DMR"
 date: 2013-09-28 00:20
 comments: true
-categories: dmr scala dart node.js
+categories: jboss dmr scala dart node.js
 ---
 The __d__ynamic or __d__etyped __m__odel __r__epresentation (DMR) is an API to interact with the management model of a running WildFly instance.
 There's an Java API available at <https://github.com/jbossas/jboss-dmr> which is described in